Lafayette Archival Oral History Collection 1968-2001

 Oral History with Bertha McKeehan and Bill Moon

 Bertha McKeehan and Bill Moon recall the businesses and homes of early Lafayette and some of the residents.
-They mention different social events such as plays and fraternity societies.
-The main focus is identifying where different houses and buildings used to stand and who lived there.
+The main focus of the interview is identifying where different houses and buildings used to stand and who lived there.
 McKeehan and Moon look at photos and identify people and places.
 They discuss Lafayette families and how they are connected to each other.
 They also discuss some lore of the town such as the debate of the identity of the first boy born in Lafayette.

 Oral History with Blanche Moon